arvsrao/arvsrao.github.io/_posts/2022-02-26-camera-matrix.md

 ## Pinhole Cameras

 A pinhole camera is a simple camera without a lens—effectively a box with a small hole in one side.
 Light from a scene  passes through the hole and projects an inverted image on the opposite side of the box, which is known as the [camera obscura](https://en.wikipedia.org/wiki/Camera_obscura)  effect.
 A model of the way an image forms in pinhole camera is depicted in Figure #2.
-Light from points on the tree, for example $x_0$ or $x_1$ in Figure #2, travel along straight lines through the camera center, and hit the image plane, $f$ units away from the camera center. $f$ is the *focal* length.
+Light from points on the tree, for example $x_0$ or $x_1$ in Figure #2, travel along straight lines through the camera center (the blue dot positioned at the origin), and hit the image plane, $f$ units away from the camera center. $f$ is the *focal* length.

 <figure>
 <div align="center">
       <img src = "/assets/lochkamera.jpg">
 </div>
 <figcaption> Figure #2.
-Image formation on the pinhole camera plane. $f$ is the focal length.
-The projected image is flipped about both the horizontal & vertical axis.</figcaption>
+Image formation on the pinhole camera plane. $f$ is the focal length.</figcaption>
 </figure>

 Though not depicted in Figure #2 the tree would be projected on the image plane upside down and flipped about the vertical midline.
-The camera center is the pinhole and in Figure #2 it is the blue dot positioned at the origin.

 The situation depicted in Figure #1 limited to 3D and rotated in the positive $z$ direction $90$ degrees about the $y$-axis also describes image formation -- the projection of object points to the image plane.
-Therefore, the projection of tree points to the image plane is best described by projective linear map
+Therefore, the projection of tree points to the image plane is described by projective linear map

 $$
 \tilde{K}_2